smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-CallForPosters.md

 PRAGMA 32 organizers will print **timely submitted** posters on site.

 ## Important Dates
-Submission deadline to be considered for participation is **March 19, 2017**.
+Submission deadline to be considered for participation is March 19, 2017.
-Review feedback and acceptance notice will be provided by March 24, 2017.
+Review feedback and acceptance notice will be provided by **March 24, 2017**.
-Posters that are revised to meet reviewers' comments and resubmitted *by March 31, 2017* will qualify for on-site printing.
+Posters that are revised to meet reviewers' comments and resubmitted *by **March 31, 2017*** will qualify for on-site printing.
-The lightning talks will be held on April 13, 2017 and the poster session on April 13, 2017.
+Both the lightning talks and poster session will be held on April 13, 2017.
+The posters will remain on display through April 14th, 2017 afternoon.
 <br />

-If you have any questions, please email Kensworth Subratie, kcratie (at) ufl (dot) edu
+If you have any questions, please do not hesitate to contact the Poster/Lightning Talks Committee:

+Chair: Kensworth Subratie, kcratie (at) ufl (dot) edu <br />
+Chawanat Nakasan, chawanat (dot) nakasan (dot) cb5 (at) is (dot) naist (dot) jp <br />
+Pongsakorn U-chupala, pongsakorn (dot) uchupala (dot) pm7 (at) is (dot) naist (dot) jp <br />
+Gabriel Zhou, quzhou (at) umail (dot) iu (dot) edu <br />